-To assist teachers in assessing student achievement in relation to provincial achievement standards, Alberta Education is releasing to schools, every two years, complete achievement tests in all achievement testing areas.
-These released achievement tests contain the questions, key and other pertinent material about each test and are supplied to all schools.
-Writing examples for grades 6 and 9 English language arts achievement tests are available on the Alberta Education website.
-Français and French language arts writing examples are also available on the Alberta Education website.
+To assist teachers in assessing student achievement in relation to provincial achievement standards, Alberta Education has released samples of complete provincial achievement tests in all testing areas.
+These released provincial achievement tests contain the questions, key and other pertinent material about each test and are available on the Alberta Education website.
+Writing examples for Grade 9 English language arts achievement tests are available on the Alberta Education website.
+Writing examples for Français 9 and for French Language Arts 6 and French Language Arts 9 are also available on the Alberta Education website.